Measuring Health Equity: Demographic Data Collection and Use in Toronto Central LHIN Hospitals and Community Health Centres

 Learn about our journey collecting and using demographic data in health careDownload

-The Measuring Health Equity website was developed by the Human Rights & Health Equity Office at Mount Sinai Hospital with support from the Toronto Central Local Health Integration Network [Toronto Central LHIN] and is intended to serve as a comprehensive guide to demographic data collection in health-care settings.
+The Measuring Health Equity website was developed by Sinai Health System with support from the Toronto Central Local Health Integration Network [Toronto Central LHIN] and is intended to serve as a comprehensive guide to demographic data collection in health-care settings.
 The goal of this website is to provide practical advice, tools, and resources on how to plan, implement, and use patient and client demographic data in health-care settings.

 The website provides specialized insight into health data collection in the Toronto region and is an excellent model for demographic data collection in health-care settings beyond the Canadian context.

-The Human Rights & Health Equity Office is rooted in Mount Sinai Hospital’s original legacy to welcome practitioners and patients who were excluded from other medical facilities.
+Sinai Health System is rooted in Mount Sinai Hospital’s original legacy to welcome practitioners and patients who were excluded from other medical facilities.
 That legacy continues today with the Hospital’s commitment to health equity and to providing exceptional care that is accessible to all.
-Read more about the work we do on human rights and health equity.

 As one of Ontario’s Local Health Integration Networks, the Toronto Central LHIN is a regional health authority mandated with planning, integrating, and distributing funding for all public health services within its designated geographic region (Toronto Central).
 The Toronto Central LHIN is one of 14 LHINs across the province of Ontario.
 Learn more about Toronto Central LHIN.